wiz-sec/open-cvdb/README.md

 # open-cvdb
-The official open source repository for collaborative effort for documenting Cloud volnerabilities
+The official open source repository for collaborative effort for documenting Cloud vulnerabilities